The 30 Best Books About Road Trips

 Book Summary

 Sometimes in life, the worst of times can lead to something good.
-But this was pretty hard to even imagine about for Jenny, whose week had turned into something that no one should have to bear all at once.
+But this was pretty hard to even imagine for Jenny, whose week had turned into something that no one should have to bear all at once.

 She’s a single mom who has just lost her job, her car won’t start, her son is a teenager with a teenage attitude, and it won’t stop raining…which makes her cottage literally fall off a cliff.
 And it’s not just her house that’s now gone…it’s all her possessions, including her son’s baby photos.

 With nothing left, Jenny leaps into a new start as dramatic as her devastating week.
-She and her 18 year old son, Charlie, join their nomadic neighbor, Luke, and his dachshund, Betty, in his campervan on a road trip around England.
-As Jenny moves forward on this unexpected adventure, she’s reminded of long-forgotten dreams and her mind is free to begin dreaming about her future for the first time in a long time.
+She and her 18-year-old son, Charlie, join their nomadic neighbor, Luke, and his dachshund, Betty, in his campervan on a road trip around England.
+As Jenny moves forward on this unexpected adventure, she’s reminded of long-forgotten dreams, and her mind is free to begin dreaming about her future for the first time in a long time.

 Here We Go Again book cover